Global Bonds Sell Off, Deepening Losses -- Update

 ADVERTISEMENT

+Fresh new debt sales from Spain, France and the U.K. added to the selling pressure, traders said.

+Bond buying and other stimulus from the ECB and the Bank of Japan have helped push global government bond yields to historically low levels over the past years.
+Analysts have warned that the value of government bonds, propped up by these big buyers, would drop once central banks reduce support.

+The selloff, which has persisted in the U.S. for six of the past seven sessions, shattered months of relative calm in bond markets.
 The 10-year Treasury yield had fallen to 2.135% on June 26, the lowest closing level this year.
-Since then, the yield has surged more than 0.2 percentage point.
+Since then, the yield has risen more than 0.2 percentage point.

 The yield on the 10-year German bund has more than doubled since June 26 and traded at 0.569% Thursday afternoon, the highest close since January 2016, according to Tradeweb.